International Visiting Student Program

 - Two letters of recommendation from faculty members at your home medical school or from faculty/physicians who have observed you during other clinical visiting electives

-We recommend documents be submitted in PDF format for easy uploading.
+We prefer documents be submitted in PDF format.
 Applications will not be reviewed for a decision until all documentation is successfully submitted and the application fee is received.
-Please notify the office via email of any changes or updates you make to your application after acceptance..
+Please notify the office via email of any changes or updates you make to your application after acceptance.

 The tuition cost per four-week clinical elective, including the $500 deposit, is $2,500 total in addition to the non-refundable $100 application fee.
 The tuition cost for two subsequent clinical electives effective January 2016 is $5,000.